Happy People Make Happy Food

 As a Team Member, Darlene does a variety of tasks including food prep, cooking, and doing dishes.
 She enjoys food prep the most; the process of following a recipe, getting the ingredients right, and putting it together to create a finished product that people will love.
 As she grows into this role, she is also growing in confidence.
 It’s a far cry from where she was a year ago.

-Like so many of us, Darlene has found the pandemic to be a challenge.
-Darlene lives with depression and the isolation brought on by the initial lock-down last spring was devastating.
+Like so many of us, Darlene found the pandemic to be a challenge.
+Darlene lives with depression and the isolation brought on by the initial lock-down was devastating.
 She was unable to hug her daughter, who works with the public.
 She couldn’t connect to Vicky, manager of Supported Independent Living (SIL) and Darlene’s mental health worker at Communitas.
 It was a real struggle.

 But when Communitas launched a new, online service called Zoombaya, offering a variety of classes and opportunities for people to connect, things began to change.